 This is also true when it comes to the features and functionality of the site as well.
 Especially if you are hiring a web development company, the more features, the pricier the website is going to cost.
 Narrow it down to just a few that you absolutely need.
-This will make the life of the website designer easier and will also be easier on your checkbook.
+This will make the life of the website designer easier and will also be easier on your checkbook, says ashley pollitt from ENBC Technology.
 Don’t sacrifice the quality of the site for the possibility of all the cool things that you could do.
 When everything is equally cool and important, than nothing ends up being important.
 Focus on the key functional items that you need to have without going overboard.

 Strong Calls To Action

 What good is a website if the user doesn’t know how to get in touch with you or how to buy your product or take the next step?
 Some of the most beautifully designed website can often forget that the entire point of the site is to drive the customer to make a conversion – be it a phone call, filling out a form, downloading a whitepaper, or whatever the next step would be.
 Make sure that the call to action on the site are very clean and obvious.
 Use bright but not obnoxious colors so that it stands out from other areas of the site.
 Put CTAs is user friendly areas throughout the site so that they have multiple opportunities to reach out and take that next step without needing to search for how to get in touch.